Kinto/kinto/docs/errors.rst

 Validation errors
 =================

-In case multiple validation errors occurs on requests, there will be returned one at the time.
+In case multiple validation errors occur on a request, they will be returned one at a time.